pallets/flask/docs/quickstart.rst

     if __name__ == '__main__':
         app.run()

-Just save it as `hello.py` or something similar and run it with your Python interpreter.
+Just save it as `hello.py` (or something similar) and run it with your Python interpreter.
 Make sure to not call your application `flask.py` because this would conflict with Flask itself.

 ::

     $ python hello.py
      * Running on http://127.0.0.1:5000/

-Head over to `http://127.0.0.1:5000/ <http://127.0.0.1:5000/>`_, you should see your hello world greeting.
+Now head over to `http://127.0.0.1:5000/ <http://127.0.0.1:5000/>`_, and you should see your hello world greeting.

 So what did that code do?

 1. First we imported the :class:`~flask.Flask` class.
 An instance of this class will be our WSGI application.
 The first argument is the name of the application's module.
-If you are using a single module (like here) you should use `__name__` because depending on if it's started as application or imported as module the name will be different (``'__main__'`` versus the actual import name).
-For more information on that, have a look at the :class:`~flask.Flask` documentation.
+If you are using a single module (as in this example), you should use `__name__` because depending on if it's started as application or imported as module the name will be different (``'__main__'`` versus the actual import name).
+For more information, have a look at the :class:`~flask.Flask` documentation.
-2. Next we create an instance of it.
-We pass it the name of the module / package.
-This is needed so that Flask knows where it should look for templates, static files and so on.
+2. Next we create an instance of this class.
+We pass it the name of the module or package.
+This is needed so that Flask knows where to look for templates, static files, and so on.
-3. Then we use the :meth:`~flask.Flask.route` decorator to tell Flask what URL should trigger our function.
+3. We then use the :meth:`~flask.Flask.route` decorator to tell Flask what URL should trigger our function.
-4. The function then has a name which is also used to generate URLs to that particular function, and returns the message we want to display in the user's browser.
+4. The function is given a name which is also used to generate URLs for that particular function, and returns the message we want to display in the user's browser.
 5. Finally we use the :meth:`~flask.Flask.run` function to run the local server with our application.
 The ``if __name__ == '__main__':`` makes sure the server only runs if the script is executed directly from the Python interpreter and not used as imported module.

 To stop the server, hit control-C.